 This embroidery pattern by LolliandGrace combines an inspiring message with colorful flowers.
 Just the right project to lift the mood!

 Floral initials are the thing MoodyGreen does best.
 This new set of winter forest letters is just divine and there are several patterns to choose from.

 So true and funny at the same time.
 This classic hand lettering pattern by JessLongEmbroidery is just the perfect gift to get some appreciation!

 How many strands of embroidery floss do I use for letter embroidery?

-It is also important to use the right thickness of thread for letter embroidery.
+It is also important to use the right thread thickness for letter embroidery.
 How many strands of embroidery floss you use can change the outcome significantly!
-In general, it works best to use 3-6 strands of embroidery floss for thicker letters and 1-2 strands for thin letters.
+In general, it works best to use 3–6 strands of embroidery floss for thicker letters and 1–2 strands for thin letters.